 It has antioxidants that reduce triglyceride levels, help transport glucose into cells smoothly, and thereby reduces risk of heart attack and stroke by thirty percent.
 The spice is great for lowering stress and blood sugar levels, keeping you youthful, and reducing inflammation.

-Being one of my favourite toppings for smoothies and desserts, you can also add cinnamon to coffee, tea, milk, yogurt, oatmeal, pancakes, waffles, and fruit.
+Cinnamon is one of my favourite toppings for smoothies and desserts.
+You can also add cinnamon to coffee, tea, milk, yogurt, oatmeal, pancakes, waffles, and fruit.

 Recipes That Involve Cinnamon